WindowsAzure-Preview/HOL-IntroToWindowsAzureMediaServices/HOL.md

 <a name="adding-a-video-player-control-to-a-windows8-app" />
 ### Task 2 - Adding a video player control to a Windows 8 app ###

-In this task you will create a new C# Store app from scratch and add video control linked to a smooth streaming video uploaded to Windows Azure Media Services.
+In this task you will create a new store app from scratch and add video control linked to a smooth streaming video uploaded to Windows Azure Media Services.

 1. Download and install the [Visual Studio Extension SDK for the Smooth Streaming Client] (http://visualstudiogallery.msdn.microsoft.com/04423d13-3b3e-4741-a01c-1ae29e84fea6).